dominictarr/meta-test/README.md

 ##Adapter API##

-a test adapter needs just one function, `run(tests,reporter)` it has just two arguments:
+a test adapter needs just one function, `run(tests,reporter,callback)` it has just two arguments:

   * `tests`: whatever the unit test exported
   * `reporter`: the meta-test report builder.
+  * `callback`: callback when it thinks the test is done.

 it must return a shutdown function.

 the shutdown function can be used to check that all the tests where run, etc.

-the shutdown will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function *must* be synchronous.
+the shutdown will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function *must* be synchronous. this is to allow for weird problems with async tests. (like accidentially declaring the test done)

 see meta-test/adapters for examples of using the Adapter API